csarigumba/aws_serverles_architecture_patterns/router-pattern/README.md

 # The Router Pattern

-Use-case: **Asynchronous** decision making

-Benefits:

-- Extremely cost efficient and simple to implement
-- Decoupling

-Considerations:

-- Limited error handling because of the asynchrounous behavior and parallelism
-- For complex decision making with error handling and parallelism, use **Amazon state machines**

 The Router pattern allows you to connect the client request (or events) to one of multiple output strategies.
-Basically, a glorified `switch` statement.
+By using this approach, developers can implement an **asynchronous** decision making to handle the requests and determine on which downstream service to forward the request for processing.

+By this approach, we can decoupled the business logics separately in their own Lambda function

 ## Architecture